antondevilliers/viam/README.md

 **Extra:**

-- Would have ("time") integrated a server reporting tool per API route, to capture all server errors, because of the amount of errors returned, it would be beter to seperate the errors into their own log files.
+- Would have ("time") integrated a server reporting tool per API route, to capture all server errors, because of the amount of errors returned, it would be better to separate the errors into their own log files.

 **For example:**